Cradley Heathens: 2010s

 Supporters of the club continued to campaign to resurrect speedway in the local area and plans were submitted to Dudley Council for a new site in 2009.
 The Birmingham promoter, Tony Mole and Bob Edwards (on behalf of supporters group, CRASH – Cradley Raising Aid Saving Heathens) led the planning application and an online petition to show support for the application which was linked from the Cradley Heath speedway website.

-The team returned in 2010 as the Dudley Heathens, competing in the third tier National League, with home meetings initially shared between two stadiums – Monmore Green (home track of Wolverhampton) and the Perry Bar Stadium (home track of Birmingham).
+The team returned in 2010 as the Dudley Heathens, competing in the third tier National League, with home meetings initially shared between two stadiums – Monmore Green (home track of Wolverhampton) and the Perry Barr Stadium (home track of Birmingham).
 The team manager was Will Pottinger, and the club was promoted by Sky Sports speedway presenter Nigel Pearson, and then by Chris Van Straaten & Gary Patchett.

 Between 2011 and 2014 home matches were solely at Monmore Green and the team experienced considerable success as a third tier team, winning the league and cup double in both 2013 and 2014, in addition to various other trophies.

 The Heathens raced at Perry Barr Stadium in Birmingham for the 2015 season Monmore Green during 2016.
 Max Clegg won the Riders' Championship during the 2016 National League speedway season.

 The team's final season was the 2019 National League speedway season, in which the Heathens finished in fourth place.

 2020s

 A team bearing the Heathens name has operated under the NORA umbrella on the Isle of Wight from 2021 and also at Iwade Speedway in 2024.

-In 2022 the A.R.H Heathens won the Michael Richardson Trophy and followed this by winning the Vince Mapley Trophy in 2023 as well as the Junior Heathens winning trophies in 2023 and 2024.
+In 2022 the A.R.H Heathens won the Michael Richardson Trophy and followed this by winning the Vince Mapley Trophy in 2023, in 2025 The Heathens won both The Steve Piper Memorial Trophy and regained The Vince Mapley Trophy.

+In addition to these successes the Junior Heathens have been successful too under the NORA auspices winning trophies in 2023, 2024 and 2025.